Studying at the Institute of English Studies

-Doctoral research supervision is available in the Institute of English Studies in the following broad areas:
+The Institute of English Studies offers doctoral research supervision in the following broad areas:

 - Anglo-American Modernism